Access to front-row views of Zürich's Sechseläuten festival - that's one of the perks of being an accredited photographer.

 About 2000 to 3000 children aged between 5 and 15 years will walk through downtown Zürich dressed in historical costumes.
 They are accompanied by around 800 musicians from youth formations based in the Zürich region.

-There is a special group of performers who always prepare carefully and perform especially hard.
-It is the Chinese Student Association along with kids who attend the Chinese school in Zürich.
+There is a particular group of performers who always prepare carefully and perform especially hard.
+It is the Association of Chinese Students and Scholars in Zurich along with kids who attend the Chinese school in Zürich.

 Meet the team of students and scholars from ETH and the University of Zurich: